The Facts And Fictions Of Depression Statistics And Data

 If you’re currently living with depression, it can be challenging to get out of bed and face the day.
 The thought of going through the process of finding a local therapist, scheduling an appointment, acquiring transportation and childcare, and attending therapy in person can seem overwhelming.
 Online therapy can offer a more flexible alternative, empowering you to get the professional insight and guidance you deserve from the comfort of your home.

-Recent research has shown that if online therapy is your preference, it can be just as effective as face-to-face therapy while often being more affordable and convenient.
-Please don’t hesitate to reach out for professional help and begin your journey toward improved mental health.
+Recent research has shown that if online therapy is your preference, it can be just as effective as in-person therapy while often being more affordable and convenient.
+Online therapy can be effective not only for a major depressive episode but also for bipolar disorder.

 Takeaway